Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### Authorization

-The Inway **MUST** deny the request when the Peer does not have a Contract containing a ServiceConnectionGrant with the same hash as specified in the HTTP header `Fsc-Grant-Hash`.
+The Inway **MUST** validate the access token provided in the HTTP `Fsc-Authorization`.

-The request **MUST** be authorized if the ServiceConnectionGrant meets the following conditions:
+The request **MUST** be authorized if the access token meets the following conditions:

-- The Peer ID in the X.509 certificate used by the Outway matches the value of the field `ServiceConnectionGrant.Outway.PeerID`
+- The Peer ID in the X.509 certificate used by the connecting Outway matches the value of the field `ServiceConnectionGrant.Outway.PeerID`.
-- The Public Key Fingerprint of the Public Key used by the Outway matches a value of the field `ServiceConnectionGrant.Outway.publicKeyFingerprints`
+- The Public Key Fingerprint of the Public Key used by the connecting Outway matches a value of the field `ServiceConnectionGrant.Outway.publicKeyFingerprints`.
+- The access token is signed by the same Peer that owns Inway.
+- The access token is used by an Outway that uses the X.509 certificate to which the access token is bound.
+This is verified by applying the JWT Certificate Thumbprint Confirmation Method specified in [@!RFC8705,section 3.1].
+- The Service specified in the access token is known to the Inway.

 #### Routing

 The Inway **MUST** proxy HTTP requests to the correct Service.

-The HTTP request **MUST** contain the HTTP Header `Fsc-Grant-Hash` which contains the hash of the ServiceConnectionGrant.
+The HTTP request **MUST** contain the HTTP Header `Fsc-Authorization` which contains the access token obtained by the Outway.

-The Inway **MUST** route the request based on the Service specified in the ServiceConnectionGrant.

-The Inway **MUST** delete the HTTP Header `Fsc-Grant-Hash` from the HTTP Request before forwarding the request to the Service.
+The Inway **MUST** not delete the HTTP Header `Fsc-Authorization` from the HTTP Request before forwarding the request to the Service.

-The Inway **MUST** add the HTTP Header `Fsc-Peer-Id` which contains the Peer ID provided by the X.509 certificate of the Outway making the request.
+The Inway **MUST** route the request based on the Service specified in the access token.

 ### Interfaces